 Welcome to an interactive talk about strategic synthesis in urban transitions.
 We look into the challenges and enablers that takes us from aggregated project outcomes to synthesis impact.
 We experiment with the meaning and practice of synthesizing projects results, for example in relation to global agendas and targets as well as to cross-fertilization of neighboring fields.
 How can synthesis be used in cross-sector urban policies?
-We will celebrate this tenth (!)
-Urban Lunch Talk (and the final one of the year) with a special live launch… Register here!
+Should it?
+We will celebrate this tenth Urban Lunch Talk with a special launch.
+Register here!

 - Participants from anywhere in the world who will join the conversation through the chat room, polls and Q&A sessions.
 Previous Urban Lunch Talks have attracted visitors from more than twenty different countries, representing urban administration and public authorities, research communities, business representatives and civil society.